MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 At this point, the migration has enabled using pooled resources with Windows 10 Enterprise multi-session.
 Contoso can begin to deploy the necessary applications to the users who will use Windows 10 Enterprise multi-session.

-But now Contoso must migrate the virtual machines to Azure.
+But now Contoso must migrate the virtual machines that need to persist (in cases where VMs can't be recreated) to Azure.

 ## Step 4: Replicate VMs to Azure Virtual Desktop